TUW-GEO/ascat/README.md

 There is also an option that no masking is applied using the argument ``--no-mask``.

-### Regridding of ASCAT SSM swath files ###
+### Re-gridding of ASCAT SSM swath files ###

-ASCAT swath files contain data that are provided on a Discrete Global Grid (DGG) and can be converted to a regular lat/lon grid.
+ASCAT swath files contain data that are provided on a Discrete Global Grid (DGG) and can be converted to a regular lat/lon grid using a nearest neighbor approach.
 Either a single swath file or folder containing the swath files can be used as input argument.

 > ```bash
 > ascat_swath_regrid /path/to/input/file /path/to/output 0.1 --grid_store /path/to/tmp/folder --suffix _regrid_0.1deg
+> ```

+### Resampling of ASCAT SSM swath files ###

+ASCAT swath files contain data that are provided on a Discrete Global Grid (DGG) and can be converted to a regular lat/lon grid using an inverse distance weighting.
+Either a single swath file or folder containing the swath files can be used as input argument.

+> ```bash
+> ascat_swath_resample /path/to/input/file /path/to/output 0.1 --grid_store /path/to/tmp/folder --suffix _resample_0.1deg --neighbour 6 --radius 10000
 > ```

 ## Contribute ##